dan71853/EmbeddedExperiments/Projects/VOTV Drive/README.md

 The LEDs are the majority of the power draw so the EEPROM can be ignored.
 This gives a current draw of 80mA.</Br>
 I have a salvaged CR123A battery, this is a non rechargeable battery, this should be 1500mAh but Im unsure of the current charge.
 Assuming fully charged then it will last around 37 hours of continuous use.
 This rules out non rechargeable batteries.

+Will go with a [503450 Li-Po](https://www.aliexpress.com/item/1005004697145807.html) as I already have this.

+## Main Connector
+There will be the main connector where the drive plugs into the master device, this will have data and 5V for charging the battery.

+## USB-C PC
+There might also be a secondary USB-C plug for charging the device separately.
+I will need to look at making sure that both the USB and the main connector can have power at the same time without back-feeding into each other.

+## Motor
+Will need some sort of motor to drive the tape wheels.
+I looked at small DC motors but i couldn't find any small and slow enough.